Tian Tian: at last, a decent Chinese restaurant in the East End

 Braised Dry Fish

 All in all, I can’t remember the last time I had such a satisfying Chinese meal within walking distance of my place.
 Don’t expect the trendiest of settings or Michelin-star level service to go with your food though.
 We were one of only two tables that Sunday evening and we still struggled at times to get the waiter’s attention from our corner table.
-What you will get however is some of the tastiest Chinese food East London has to offer at fair prices.
-The bill for 5 shared dishes, steamed rice and a round of beers came to a very modest £50 in total for our group of 3.
+The encyclopaedia-long menu can also be a minefield – some dishes excellent… others more average.
+Order the right dishes however and what you will get is some of the tastiest Chinese food East London has to offer at fair prices.
+The bill for 5 shared dishes, steamed rice and a round of beers came to a very modest £60 in total for our group of 3.
 East London could definitely use more of the likes of Tian Tian and less of the overpriced, overhyped type if you ask me.

 166 Mile End Rd, Stepney, E1 3LJ, London | www.londontiantian.com | Sun Nov 30th 2014